-We joke around about HALT, the acronym for hungry, angry, lonely, tired, but it was created as a reminder for a reason.
-100% of my recovery is 100% affected by how I regulate myself.
-Let me explain, one of the things that became crystal clear as the years passed in recovery was that when I followed a healthy lifestyle, my life/recovery was easier to manage.
+Regulate in recovery?
+How to get that done every day?
+We joke about the HALT term.
+It’s the acronym for Hungry, Angry, Lonely, Tired, and it was created to help us stay centered as we move through our days.
+My recovery is 100% affected by how I regulate myself.
+Let me explain.
+One thing became crystal clear as my years passed in recovery: when I followed a healthy lifestyle, my life/recovery was easier to manage.

 When I am well exercised, rested, nourished and cared for, I don’t feel restless, irritable, and discontented.
 No, this didn’t come easy.
 Yes, it took years of practice, but I’m pretty disciplined now.
 I don’t want to feel crummy because I’m eating poorly and feel bloated.
 I hate feeling anxious because I’ve had nothing to eat but coffee all day, and I do my very best to stay away from feelings of anger, or resentment, whenever possible.
 So, great, Yay for me.
 It’s nice that I have some tools and knowledge about how to care for myself today, but there’s more to it.

 Reality is always going to enter the picture.
 No matter how careful I am, bad things are going to happen, and good things are going to happen.
 Professional successes come up and steal the spotlight creating heightened emotions.
 Professional mistakes or failures occur that get me all shook up.
-Romance happens, heartbreak happens.
-For me, sometimes quarterly!
 I seem always to have lots of change in my life, so if I’m not vigilant about regulation, I’m screwed.